IamBeltran/month-class/README.md

 - Type: `Object`

-Collection of activities of the month.
+Description: Collection of activities of the month.

 An `Object` with the properties `tasks`, `events`, `appointments` and `meetings`, every property of the object is an array.